CIEE Stellenbosch University

 - Fees: Students pay Haverford tuition and room to Haverford College.
 Haverford will then be responsible for submitting payments to the program.

 Juniors with lower than 3.0 may also be considered.
-CIEE Study Center applicants are required to complete a Stellenbosch University (SU) Application (pdf).
+CIEE Study Center applicants are required to complete a Stellenbosch University (SU) application, provided by CIEE.
 In addition, students must submit a résumé as part of the SU application.
-Please mail the SU application and the résumé can be downloaded from the CIEE site and uploaded upon completion.
+Both the SU application and the résumé can be downloaded from the CIEE site and uploaded upon completion.

 All students are required to take Politics and Cultural Change in Contemporary South Africa, in addition to four additional courses for a total of five Stellenbosch University courses.
 The recommended course load is 15 credits..
 Under Haverford’s SAB policy, students are required to take a language course for the duration of their stay (i.e., Afrikaans or Xhosu).

 Participants may notice striking differences between the US educational system and the Stellenbosch system.
 The University allows students greater responsibility and initiative in a less structured environment.
 Courses may involve relatively few contact hours each week, since they are intended as a starting point and focus for a great deal of individual study.
 Students are allowed to follow their own independent study program.
 The South African academic year runs from early February through late November/early December with two semesters.
 Many University courses are yearlong and run from the U.S. spring through the U.S. fall semester.
 CIEE students are also required to participate in CIEE sponsored Sield trips and excursions.
 These outings are included in the program fee.
 Program participants are required to enroll in at least one course with speciSic African content or one that offers a distinctive African perspective in their area of interest.
 Alternatively, students can enroll in the independent study option.